Hungry (Mark 6:30-44)

 For this is what the Sovereign LORD says: I myself will search for my sheep and look after them.
 As shepherds look after their scattered flocks when they are with them, so will I look after my sheep…There they will lie down in good grazing land, and there they will feed in a rich pasture on the mountains of Israel.
 I myself will tend my sheep and have them lie down, declares the Sovereign LORD.
 (2 Samuel 34:11-15)

 Do you see what this means?
 The people came with a need.
-You don’t go outrun a boat around a lake unless something drives you there.
+You don't run faster than a boat on a lake without a good reason.
 They came wanting more of what Jesus had to offer.
 Maybe some of them wanted more teaching or healing.
 Some of them may have been coming for political deliverance.
 I’m sure many of them didn’t even know what they were looking for.

 Dietrich Bonhoeffer describes their need this way: “There were questions but no answers, distress but no relief, anguish of conscience but no deliverance, tears but no consolation, sin but no forgiveness.”